Agostax0/PPS-24-Briscala/2-development_process/index.md

 Our project's ScalaFTM configuration can be found [here](https://github.com/Agostax0/PPS-24-Briscala/blob/master/.scalafmt.conf).

 ## Build Automation
-A build automation tool was chose to ease the development process, [SBT](https://www.scala-sbt.org) (Simple Build Tool) was chose for its ease-of-use and its ample plugin library.
+A build automation tool was chose to ease the development process, [SBT](https://www.scala-sbt.org) (Simple Build Tool) was chosen for its ease-of-use and its ample plugin library.

 ## Continuous Integration
 Continuous Integration was implemented using GitHub-native workflows, which are tasked with continuous testing at every change/commit on clean machines with varying operative systems.